flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-31-quick-quotes/index.md

     _key: card-1-84c9733a-54ae-4a4f-b07f-3e8790b69ddd
   - order: 1
     body: >-
-      > ‘We see them going to work, just as before…’
+      > "We see them going to work, just as before…"